duynamrcv/mppdc/README.md

 This repository presents the following article in Python:

 Duy-Nam Bui, Manh Duong Phung, Hung Pham Duy, "**MPPDC: Model Prediction-based Perceptual Deformation Control for Multiple Robots in Narrow Space Environments**," *Submitted*.
 <!-- [[**IEEE** *Xplore*](https://ieeexplore.ieee.org/abstract/document/9732989)] [[Citation](#citation)] -->

+*The article is under review.
+If the Journal's editorial board does not immediately request to publish the source code, we may publish the final source code when the article is accepted.*

 ## Control digram
 <p align="center"><img src="results/diagram.png" alt="" width="100%"/></p>